andrewpey/vtland/sdk.md

 * Added macOS and Linux versions
 * Added sample `steam.trainsound`
+* If mesh has no normals they will be autocalculated
 * Fixed obj importer generates extra triangles (thanks **Alego22**!)
 * Fixed asset editor does not respect mesh bounds if it was hot-reloaded (thanks **Alego22**!)
 * Fixed wires do not want to explode (thanks **firestarspelt**!)